sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
 This assignment wasn't that bad, I used the code from the assignment before and then I already knew how to code an LED, the only difficult thing was to get the LED to either blink or flash which I got help from google and my neighbors.
 The wiring was super simple because I've wired an LED so many times.
 Overall this assignment wasn't bad and it was fun to learn morse code.
+I used large portions of Rivers's work in this assignment.
+[Here is a link to their notebook](https://github.com/rivques)

 ## Data_Storage